 » See all 90 rental listings in Park Slope

 As a rule of thumb, the closer to Prospect Park, the more expensive apartments get.
 Rent-stabilized apartments can still be found (which means that rents on otherwise comparable apartments can be drastically different).
 In 2003 the city rezoned 110 blocks in the area, to protect the neighborhood's low-rise brownstones but also to allow for buildings of up to 12 stories high in the Park Slope section of 4th Avenue.
 Most new developments are happening in this area, previously "home" mostly to auto repair shops and the like.

-Through the 1950s, as the middle class was heading for the suburbs, previously prestigious Park Slope was deteriorating.
+Starting from the 1950s, as the middle class was heading for the suburbs, previously prestigious Park Slope was deteriorating.
 It gradually became a poorer, working-class, predominantly Italian and Irish neighborhood.
-In the late 1970's, buildings around Fifth Avenue were routinely abandoned.
-This, however, was also when first seeds of revitalization were sewn: resident families and a community of newly settled feminists (including many lesbians) began renovating abandoned brownstone buildings.
+By the late 1970s, buildings around 5th Avenue were routinely abandoned.
+This, however, was also when first seeds of revitalization were sewn: resident families and a community of newly-settled feminists (including many lesbians) began renovating abandoned brownstone buildings.

 During the 1980s, an influx of immigrant families changed the neighborhood once again.
-In the 1990's, Park Slope became one of the favorite neighborhoods for "Manhattan refugees" fleeing spiraling rents on the island.
-As always, the renewed push for gentrification has proven to be a mixed blessing, with many old residents decrying the rising prices that ex-Manhattanites were seemingly bringing about.
+In the 1990s, Park Slope became one of the favorite neighborhoods for "Manhattan refugees" fleeing the spiraling rents on the island.
+As expected, gentrification has proven to be a mixed blessing, with many old residents decrying the rising prices that ex-Manhattanites were seemingly importing with them.